gnat/css-scope-inline/README.md

 ## Why does this exist?

 Get an inline Tailwind esque experience in vanilla CSS.

-If you agree with any of the following, you may appreciate this script:
+Try this if you:

 * Want to stay close to vanilla CSS.
 * Hate typing individual class and id names over.. and over..